Health Information Exchange in Minnesota: Frequently Asked Questions for Health and Healthcare Providers

 The Minnesota Department of Health (MDH) is required by state law to establish an oversight process that will protect the public interest on matters pertaining to health information exchange.

-The health information exchange (HIE) oversight process is intended to ensure organizations involved in HIE in Minnesota are adhering to nationally recognized standards that will allow Minnesota providers and hospitals the opportunity to receive incentives for achieving “meaningful use” of electronic health records under federal law.
+The health information exchange (HIE) oversight process is intended to ensure organizations involved in HIE in Minnesota are adhering to Minnesota and nationally recognized standards and requirements that will allow Minnesota providers and hospitals to access pertinent patient health information to improve health outcomes while ensuring patients have the appropriate privacy and security protections in place.

-Under the Minnesota HIE Oversight Law, a health information exchange service provider operating in Minnesota to provide exchange transactions for a third party must seek a certificate of authority to operate in this state, or will not be in compliance with state law.
+Under the Minnesota HIE Oversight Law, a health information exchange service provider operating in Minnesota to provide exchange transactions must seek a certificate of authority to operate in this state.
 Two types of organizations can apply to become State-Certified Health Information Exchange Service Providers in Minnesota:

 To the extent that information is exchanged without the use of an intermediary, it is outside the scope of Minnesota’s oversight law.